podbaydoors/podbaydoors.github.io/Articles/25 03 9 - Hi-Bit Pixel Art Renderer - Layers/index.md

   	<figcaption><small>Figure 3 - Orthographic layers combined for the final image.
 The orange square is the orthographic camera bounds for that layer.</small></figcaption>
 </figure>

 This approach quickly proved cumbersome.
 Scene management, such as selecting and moving tiles, was complicated by the presence of layers.
 Moving a tile farther back in the scene required moving the tile to another layer.
 If that layer didn't have the parallax amount I wanted, I'd have to create another layer.
-For a game with just a few layers, this approach could be managable.
+For a game with just a few layers, this approach could be manageable.
 But if I wanted more than a few then I needed a different approach.

 ###Approach 2 - 3D perspective with scaled tiles
 For my next approach, I extended the renderer to 3D.
 I removed the concept of layers and instead gave each tile a z coordinate.
 The scene was rendered using a perspective projection matrix which gave the desired parallax effect when the camera moved in the xy plane.
 But by using a perspective projection, tiles farther in the background were drawn smaller on the screen.
 This broke the goal of having a consistent texel size.
 To fix this, I calculated an xy scale for each tile depending on its distance from the camera.
 The farther a tile was from the camera, the more it would need to be scaled up to offset the size reduction caused by perspective.